Looking for a job? Here's where you can get paid $25 an hour

 The pay ranges from $10 to $25 an hour.
 A software developer position pays a salary upwards of $100,000.

-In order to participate, make sure your Facebook contact information is correct.
+In order to participate in these virtual job fairs, make sure your Facebook contact information is correct.
 You can also create a free profile on the state's job website.

 If you apply during the live half-hour event, Workforce Solutions recruiters will be in touch and possibly get you an interview in days.